-The formation of a religious or a not-for-profit organization carries with it much more than just tax implications.
+The formation and maintenance of religious or not-for-profit organizations involve much more than complying with applicable tax laws.

 Capell Barnett Matalon & Schoenfeld LLP has extensive experience representing religious and not-for-profit organizations and our attorneys understand the intricate issues such entities face.
 Our firm provides these organizations with a wide range of legal services, including assistance with the corporate governance process, tax exemption filings and subsequent compliance, and real estate and development projects, including drafting petitions for approval from the Attorney General or Supreme Court.
 Our clients comprise of a wide range of tax exempt entities, including churches, synagogues, education institutions, healthcare institutions, private and public foundations, and charities.

 Our firm expertly advises clients on their corporate governance, guides non-profit organizations on tax regulations and assists in furthering the mission and economic goals of the entity.
 Whether the transaction involves the formation of a new entity, creation of corporate governing documents such as bylaws, resolutions and a certificate of incorporation, advising officers or directors on best practices and fiduciary duties, our firm can assist throughout the entire process.